joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ## 1. Visit actions

-We find our first broken link by tapping “Navigate to another page” then “Replace with another webpage.”
+We find our first broken link by tapping "Navigate to another page" then "Replace with another webpage."
 This navigation should not have _pushed_ a new view controller onto the stack.
 Instead, it should have _replaced_ the visible content.

 {% include simulator.html image="turbo-ios/push-or-replace.png" text="This should have been a modal." %}